splunk/security_content/README.md

 * note that [requirements.txt](https://github.com/splunk/security-content/blob/develop/requirements.txt) hard codes the versions for packages we use [dependabot](https://dependabot.com/) to make sure we safely always upgrade to the latest versions.

+## Customize to Your Environment
+Release 1.0.46 introduced input(pre-filter) and output(post-filter) macros for each of our detection searches.
+These macros let you update a macro definition once and then apply the new definition across all detections that leverage that macro.
+These changes will be local to your Splunk environment.

+input(pre-filter): This macro specifies your environment-specific configurations (index, source, sourcetype, etc.) to get the specific data sources that you require.
+Replace the macro definition with configurations for your Splunk environment. output(post-filter): This macro specifies your environment-specific values (dest, user, etc,), to filter out known false positives.
+Replace the macro definition with values that you'd like to exclude from detection results.
+Think of this as whitelisting/blacklisting using macros.
+Note: Coming soon is an improved naming convention that will be consistent across all of our detections, investigations, and baselines.

 ## Support
 Please use the [GitHub Issue Tracker](https://github.com/splunk/security-content/issues) to submit bugs or request features.